agiledev-students-spring-2023/project-proposal-team-j/README.md

 # For whom?

 Fashion Finder is tailored towards individuals looking to find the perfect clothing choices to suit their needs.
-These individuals may range from a businessman looking to buy a formal attire before an important presentation or a new student
+These individuals may range from a businessman looking to buy a formal attire before an important presentation or a new student looking to make an impression in the beginning of the semester.

 # How?